2001 Canadian Grand Prix: Race

-Four laps later, Coulthard's engine failed on the back straight because of rising water temperatures, curtailing his race.
-Trulli was afflicted by a brake hydraulic problem which caused his pace to lower and he was overtaken by Räikkönen, Alesi and Verstappen between laps 62 and 63.
-He drove into the pit lane on lap 64 to retire.
-Two laps later, Verstappen spun into the barrier due to a failure of his front brakes and was the final retirement of the Grand Prix.
-Unhindered in the final 15 laps, Ralf Schumacher increased his lead to more than twenty seconds and he crossed the start/finish line after 69 laps to claim the second victory of the season and of his career after his maiden win at the San Marino Grand Prix two months earlier.
-Michael Schumacher finished in second, achieving the first one-two finish for siblings in the history of Formula One.
-Häkkinen completed the podium in third.
-Off the podium, Räikkönen took fourth, Alesi fifth and de la Rosa completed the point-scoring finishers. in sixth.
+Four laps later, Coulthard's engine failed on the back straight because of rising water temperatures and entered the pit lane with smoke billowing from the rear of his car, curtailing his race.
+Trulli was afflicted by a brake hydraulic problem caused by a suspected master cylinder failure which caused his pace to lower and he was overtaken by Räikkönen, Alesi and Verstappen between laps 62 and 63.
+Trulli drove into the pit lane on lap 64 to retire.
+Three laps later, Verstappen spun into the tyre barrier due to a failure of left-front brake and was the final retirement of the Grand Prix.
+Verstappen's retirement promoted De la Rosa to sixth place.
+Unhindered in the final 15 laps, Ralf Schumacher was able to slow but he increased his lead to more than 20 seconds.
+He crossed the start/finish line after 69 laps to claim the second victory of the season and of his career after his maiden win at the two months earlier.
+Michael Schumacher finished in second, achieving the first one-two finish for siblings in a Grand Prix in the history of Formula One.
+Häkkinen completed the podium finishers in third, his first podium result of the season.
+His fellow Finnish driver Räikkönen finished in fourth position.
+Alesi took fifth for his second successive points-scoring finish and he was the final driver on the lead lap.
+De la Rosa completed the point-scoring drivers in sixth, his first points score of the season.
 The Brazilian trio of Zonta, Burti and Marques were the final finishers.
+The race was attritional, with only nine of the 22 starters finishing the race.